plume-oss/plume-examples/README.md

 resolvers += "jitpack" at "https://jitpack.io"
 ```

 ### Selecting a file to project

 Example code to analyze can be found under `example`.
 The `.class` files are used
 during the CPG extraction but the source `.java` files are there for reference.

+Additionally, one can use `OverflowDbDriver` to perform basic taint-analysis with
+reachability queries.

 ## Example Setups